Maurice Renaud as Herod in Massenet’s Herodiade

-The immense in size and importance French Opera repertoire is largely the domain of a lighter, suppler, more lyrical type of voice.
+The immense French Opera repertoire is largely the domain of a lighter, suppler, more lyrical type of voice.
 French tenors are unsurpassed interpreters of the key leading male roles in the operas of Massenet, Gounod and the operettas of Offenbach.
-French lyric-coloratura sopranos are indisputably perfect for Massenet’s Manon and Gounod’s Marguerite and two of the three Offenbach heroines in Les Contes d’Hoffman.
+French lyric-coloratura sopranos are indisputably perfect for Massenet’s Manon, Gounod’s Marguerite, and two of the three Offenbach heroines in Les Contes d’Hoffman.

 The Baryton Martin and the heavier, equally flexible, but more dramatic Baryton Noble are central to the French repertoire.
-This opinion was reinforced recently as we ”surfed” YouTube coming upon several recordings of one of Herod’s arias in Massenet’s rarely produced gem, Herodiade.
+This opinion was reinforced recently as we ”surfed” YouTube, coming upon several recordings of one of Herod’s arias in Massenet’s rarely produced gem, Herodiade.

 Give it to You Tube regulars to voice their likes and dislikes!
 When one peruses these various links it is inevitable to read commentaries that range from respectful to rants.

+Renaud’s ease of vocal emission, seamless legato, and evenness of registers are all three coupled to exemplary diction, with each word of the text given full value.
 When he moves into the main body of the aria he does so with increasing passion and a drive that leads up to the very difficult climax: Toi mon seul amour…mon espoir for which Massenet gives the baritone an F-Gb challenge on a single syllable.
 We hear no “cover”, no changing of vocal gears.
 Renaud then lands the final phrase on a resonant Eb.
-Good singing from A to Z!

-From that point on we hear the glorious sound of Robert Merrill (1917-2004) (https://youtu.be/SK10DyGA5f4) making the most of the dramatic moments of the aria and a bit later in the list, the all-American John Charles Thomas (1890-1960) in a 1934 recording (https://youtu.be/SZpMgRKblso) in which his struggles with the French pronunciation can be forgiven because of his very beautiful sound.
+From that point on we hear the glorious sound of Robert Merrill (1917-2004) (https://youtu.be/hC_8DEwIHV8) making hash of the French but getting the most out of the dramatic moments of the aria, and a bit later in the list, the all-American John Charles Thomas (1890-1960) in a 1934 recording (https://youtu.be/SZpMgRKblso) in which he struggles with the French pronunciation but is forgiven because of his very beautiful sound.

-Robert Massard (b:1925) https://youtu.be/rDM3GlG7vdM sang the Italian repertory with the same panache with which he excelled in the “big” French roles.
-In this Vision Fugitive he packs vocal beauty, dramatic punch, a great ability for coloring the voice and a marvelous flair for singing pianissimo without manipulating or crooning.
+Robert Massard (b:1925) (https://youtu.be/rDM3GlG7vdM) sang the Italian repertory with the same panache with which he excelled in the “big” French roles.
+In his Vision Fugitive he packs vocal beauty, dramatic punch, a great ability for coloring the voice and a marvelous flair for singing pianissimo without manipulating or crooning.
 A great artist largely unknown in this country but revered by his countrymen, Massard is hands down our favorite.

 We hold in our minds a fleeting vision of the arrival of a baritone who regardless of nationality can best the pack in roles as wide ranging as Escamillo, Lescaut, Valentin, Zurga, and the Hoffman villains, and give some enterprising impresario the motivation to mount a new production of Herodiade for him.
-Here’s hoping.

-Rafael de Acha www.Rafael’MusicNotes.com All About the Arts
+Rafael de Acha